-Soft and lightly spiced pumpkin cookies sandwiched together with a decadent, yet easy to make, browned butter maple cinnamon frosting!
+Soft and moist spiced pumpkin cookies sandwiched together with a browned butter maple buttercream that is out of this world delicious!
+They’re the perfect Fall baking treat!

 These cookies are super easy to make, yet look fabulous, so they’re perfect for Fall entertaining!
 The pumpkin flavor is strong, but not overpowering, and perfectly paired with the sweet and slightly nutty browned butter maple cinnamon frosting.